tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * By the end of Today's class, we will create a robo advisor using two services AWS.

-* Amazon Lex is a service that uses the same technology behind Amazon Alexa, it's use for building conversational interfaces into any application using voice and text.
+* Amazon Lex is a service that uses the same technology behind Amazon Alexa; it's useful for building conversational interfaces into any application using voice and text.

 * AWS Lambda is a computing service that runs code in response to events.
 We will use this service to program the actions of the robo advisor.